Big Segments

 Server-side SDKs

-- The specific database options to get Big Segments data: These options include which database to use, and any other parameters supported by the SDK to configure that database.
+- The specific database options to get the segment data: These options include which database to use, and any other parameters supported by the SDK to configure that database.
 These are the same database options you specify when configuring server-side SDKs to use external databases as persistent feature stores, for example, key prefix or DynamoDB table name.
+However, note that if you are using a feature store for your SDK, you can use either the same or a different persistent store for your segments.
 To learn more about these database options, read Storing data.

-Only the Redis and DynamoDB integrations support Big Segments.
-If you use Redis, each Redis host needs enough RAM to load the full set of Big Segments and flag configurations.
+Only the Redis and DynamoDB integrations support big segments.
+If you use Redis, each Redis host needs enough RAM to load the full set of segments and flag configurations.

 Config option | Description |